 Powders for Muzzleloaders

 Black powder is the only type of powder that should be used in muzzleloaders.
-However synthetic substitutes, such as Pyrodex®, also can be used.
+However, synthetic substitutes, such as Pyrodex®, also can be used.
+Be sure to use only approved substitutes.
 Don’t use modern-day smokeless powders in black powder firearms.
 Smokeless powders can cause serious injury if used in muzzleloaders.

 Black powder is made of potassium nitrate (saltpeter), sulfur, and charcoal.
 When ignited, it causes a dense cloud of white smoke.
 It comes in four sizes or granulations.

 - Coarse grain typically used in cannons, rifles larger than .75 caliber, and 10-gauge shotguns or larger